elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

         - X
         - To RESOURCE.RESOURCE_EUI
         - TEXT
         - Extended Unique Identifier for uniquely identifying the Resource within this COCO Device.
-The same Resource EUI can exist on two different COCO Devices, so the Unique Device Identifier (Device ID) must be used in combination with Resource EUI to uniquely identify a Resource across the entire COCONet.
+See  :ref:`RESOURCE` table for further explanation.

       * - CAPABILITY_ID
         - X
         -
         - INT
-        - Unique Identifier of the supported Capability of the Resource
+        - Unique Identifier of the supported Capability of the Resource.
+The ID should be one of the values of the enum **coco_std_capability_t** declared in **coco_std_api.h**.

       * - RESOURCE_CAPABILITY_INFO
         -